MV10/mv10.github.io/_posts/2018-02-01-reusable-dependency-injection-azure-function.md

 Although it isn't obvious from looking at the code above, one of the really interesting ideas in yuka1984's solution is to use a `Lazy<>` approach to activation of the trigger Function.
 Thus, service registration is not actually processed until it is used, and it is only processed once regardless of how many `[Inject]` tags reference it.

 Since Azure Function apps are only C# class libraries as far as the compiler is concerned, treating the end-result as a library was trivial.
 I just created a new Function project to act as the "main" project (the one that actually runs Functions) and referenced the DI project from there.
 After a recompile, the attributes just work.

+A useful feature I added is a default registration Function name of `RegisterServices` for the `[Inject]` attribute.
+Most Function apps will only need a single registration Function, and you'll still have to add the `[FunctionName("RegisterServices")] attribute to the trigger Function for it to work, but the trigger name should help to jog your memory.

 ## Verifying Full-Graph Injection